When will cruises sail again? Here’s where the industry stands one year later.

 [Cruise lines face more than a year without U.S. sailings]

 But after several high-profile outbreaks on ships, no one is expecting a return to pre-pandemic-style cruising anytime soon.
-Where they have started again, cruise lines are requiring negative coronavirus tests, masks and distancing on board, and less-than-full ships.
+Where they have started again, cruise lines are requiring negative coronavirus tests, masks and social distancing on board, and less-than-full ships.

-Andrew Coggins, a professor at Pace University who teaches cruise industry management, said it remains to be seen if those guidelines will be “compatible with a business model that requires 100-plus percent occupancy.”
+Andrew Coggins, a professor at Pace University who teaches cruise industry management, said it remains to be seen if those guidelines will be “compatible with a business model that requires 100-plus-percent occupancy.”

 Still, cruise companies say customers are booking for later this year and next.
-Coggins said he believes travelers will eventually get back on board to the numbers the industry reached before coronavirus.
+Coggins said he believes travelers will eventually get back on board to the numbers the industry reached before the coronavirus pandemic.

 “Much will depend on how smoothly the initial recovery goes,” he said in an email.
 “Some may not come back, but most will.”